 Kochia is an annual weed that has a type of photosynthesis known as C4.
-C4 plants, such as corn and kochia, produce energy more efficiently than C3 plants, like wheat and soybean.
+C4 plants, such as corn and kochia, can produce sugars for a longer period of time during hot or dry conditions than C3 plants, like wheat and soybean.
 C4 plants are tolerant to hot, dry conditions like we had this summer.

 Germination of kochia can occur under a range of conditions:

 - Temperature: Seeds can germinate in soil temperatures as low as two to four degrees Celcius and as high as 40 degrees Celcius.